Jennifer Chen (politician)

 Jennifer Chen is a Canadian politician, who was elected to the Legislative Assembly of Manitoba in the 2023 Manitoba general election.
 She represents the district of Fort Richmond as a member of the Manitoba New Democratic Party.
 She is the first MLA of Chinese descent to be elected to the Manitoba legislature.

 Chen moved to Canada c.
-2008 to attend the University of Manitoba, where she earned a masters degree in kinesiology.
+2008 to attend the University of Manitoba, where she earned a master's degree in kinesiology.
 Prior to her election, she served as a trustee for the Winnipeg School Division.